zplayads/PlayableAdsDemo-android/README-EN.md

 ```

 ### 3.2.2 Access Native Ad (Self Rendering)

-Managed rendering is a rendering mode of native ad.
-In this mode, ad will be rendered automatically.
-This approach simplifies the process of accessing native ad, and you can access native ad more convient since you do not need to deal with ad rendering related issues.

 > Self rendering is another rendering mode, which has high flexibility, of native ad.
 You can splice ad style according to your needs to make ad more suitable for your app.